 If you’re still curious about weighted blankets but not yet committed, here is a helpful checklist.
 Spoiler: asking “Do weighted blankets really work?” isn’t the only query you should be asking.
 If you can answer yes to most or all of these questions – we think you’ll love snoozing with a weighted blanket.

--Do you have anxiety at night?
+- Do you have anxiety at night?
 Some people lay in bed at night and count sheep.
 Do you count the ways you’ve embarrassed yourself at brunch?
 If your mind can’t shut off when it’s time to sleep, weighted blankets could be the solution you’ve been waiting for.

--Do you have general restlessness when you sleep?
+- Do you have general restlessness when you sleep?
 Insomnia can result from a lot of things.
 Medication, stress, or daily habits could all lead to tossing and turning.
 You may wake up feeling like you only took a nap.
 Weighted blankets are worth a shot when you just can’t seem to settle in.

--Do you prefer natural methods for self-soothing?
+- Do you prefer natural methods for self-soothing?
 Some people try to avoid taking medication that enables sleep.
 Are you one of them?
 If you’re not looking to take a pill when you need to zonk out, a bedding change is a great option.

--Do you have a supportive mattress?
+- Do you have a supportive mattress?
 A weighted blanket is best used with supportive bedding.
 Remember that your blanket will ground you.
 You don’t want to sink into your mattress under the heft of your therapeutic covers.
 A quality memory foam mattress that provides even support is a great complement to your new blanket.

--Does your sleeping partner also want a weighted blanket?
-If you’re both tossing and turning you probably don’t look forward to bedtime.
+- Does your sleeping partner also want a weighted blanket?
+If you’re both tossing and turning, you probably don’t look forward to bedtime.
 Double the insomnia does not equal double the fun.
-Buy a queen or king size blanket, and you can both snuggle up under your calming covers.
+Buy a queen or king-size blanket, and you can both snuggle up under your calming covers.

 Are weighted blankets worth it?
 If you could answer yes to most of those questions – then it looks like a weighted blanket could be right up your sleep-deprived alley.
+To learn more about weighted blankets, check out our weighted blanket buying guide.

 Layla Weighted Blanket for the Win